222334703/Digital-Portfolio/README.md

 ----
 1️⃣.
 Business Communication

 📌 Evidence
-(Screenshot or document of communication samples) Reflection (STAR)
+(Screenshot or document of communication samples)

+Reflection (STAR)

 Situation: I needed to enhance my ability to communicate clearly in a professional IT environment.

 Task: To refine both written and verbal communication through formal business letters and clear technical reports.

 Action: Composed official emails with attention to tone, clarity, and structure; prepared documentation using standardized templates.

 Result: Developed effective communication skills tailored to diverse workplace scenarios, improving collaboration and understanding

 ---

 2️⃣.
 Interview Skills

 📌 Evidence
-(Examples of interview question lists and practice notes) Reflection (STAR)
+(Examples of interview question lists and practice notes)

+Reflection (STAR)

 Situation: Preparing to face demanding interviews in the competitive technology sector.

 Task: To master responses for a range of interview types, from technical to behavioral questions.

-Action: Analyzed commonly asked questions in IT interviews, practiced delivering answers using concise storytelling, and got feedback from peers.
+Action: Analyzed commonly asked questions in IT interviews, practiced delivering answers using concise storytelling, and got feedback from peers

 Result: Increased confidence and ability to communicate my skills persuasively during interviews.

 ---

 3️⃣.
 Mock Interview

 📌 Evidence
-(Link or file of mock interview performance) Reflection (STAR)
+(Link or file of mock interview performance)

+Reflection (STAR)

 Situation: Participated in a realistic simulated interview to improve readiness for real-world hiring.

 Task: To demonstrate problem-solving skills and maintain professionalism under pressure.

 Action: Reviewed common interview scenarios, practiced answering clearly and confidently, and controlled non-verbal cues.

 Result: Gained valuable insights into my interview strengths and areas for development, helping me handle real interviews better.

 ---

 4️⃣.
 Professional Networking

 📌 Evidence
 (Screenshot of online engagement and networking events attended) Reflection (STAR)

 Situation: Recognized the importance of professional relationships for career advancement.

 Task: To establish a strong network of contacts within the IT industry using social platforms and events.

 Action: Developed a LinkedIn profile optimized with relevant experience, actively connected with professionals, and participated in discussions in IT groups.

 Result: Built a network that provides continual learning, mentorship, and job opportunity access.

 ---

 Workplace Etiquette

 📌 Evidence
-(Examples of workplace codes of conduct or feedback) Reflection (STAR)
+(Examples of workplace codes of conduct or feedback)

+Reflection (STAR)

 Situation: Needed to fit into professional team environments in IT workplaces.

 Task: To learn and apply appropriate professional etiquette including respect, punctuality, and constructive communication.

 Action: Studied workplace protocols, practiced active listening, and demonstrated reliability in team tasks.

 Result: Enhanced my ability to work collaboratively, respect workplace diversity, and maintain a professional image.